 Pyracantha originates from the region stretching from south-east Europe to south-east Asia.
-It's in ancient plant that has been cultivated since the 16th century and has been used in gardens for a very long time.
-Pyracantha can last for years with only limited maintenance, which makes life easy.
+It's an ancient plant that has been cultivated for use in gardens since the 16th century.
+Pyracantha can last for years with only limited maintenance.